Habbie/hello-dns/README.md

  Cookies

-We start off with a general introduction of DNS basics: what is a resource record, what is a RRSET, what is a zone, what is a zone-cut, how are packets laid out.
+We start off with a general introduction of DNS basics: what is a resource record, what is an RRSET, what is a zone, what is a zone-cut, how are packets laid out.
 This part is required reading for anyone ever wanting to query a nameserver or emit a valid response.